Marketing is one of those words that seems to have a different definition depending on who you ask.

 With this infrastructure in place, any business can have excellent visibility into the effectiveness of all its marketing activities… everything needed to smartly evolve its marketing strategy on an ongoing basis.

 God is in the details of course.
-The definitions and models above admittedly cover “what” marketing is but don’t spell out “how” to do it.
+The definitions and models above admittedly cover “what” marketing is but don’t spell out in any way “how” to do it.
 Those “how” details vary significantly depending on whether you’re a local gym or General Electric.

-But the beauty of these simple frameworks is that they highlight the major marketing errors that many businesses — big and small, old and new — fall into.
-Here are some gotchas to look out for:
+But the beauty of these simple frameworks is that they highlight the major marketing errors that many businesses—big and small, old and new—fall into:

-- The marketing approach doesn’t sync with the underlying business and brand strategy.
+- The marketing approach doesn’t align to the underlying business and brand strategy.

-- We don’t know who the customer is, or our unique value to that customer.
+- We don’t know our unique value to that customer.

 - We’re aren’t appropriately balancing “top-of-the-funnel” traffic acquisition with “bottom-of-the-funnel” relationship-building.